deusExMac/WebScraper/README.md

 exr files are files in json format defining the extraction rules that should be applied to a web page.
 Since .exr files are json formatted, they can be edited with a simple text editors. exr files are encoded in utf-8.
 If the file encoding changes, this may have an effect on the result returned by rules.
 During an Web scraping process, one exr file defining the extraction rules that will be applied to downloaded pages can be specified.
 Exactly one exr file must be specified when WebScraper starts executing.
 In the current version, WebScraper supports only the loading and application of one exr file during execution.

 All the rules specified in an exr file will be applied to the same downloaded web-page if the rule-specific conditions hold, before moving on to the next page which will trigger again the application of the rules of the library.

-The
+TODO: Fix below picture...

 		   Download one
 	      |->  page